Palazzo Barberini: Architecture

 The famous helicoidal staircase by Borromini.

 Maderno envisioned a floor plan in the shape of an "H", with the Sforza wing facing the piazza.
 A second parallel wing is connected by a central hall.
 Flanking the hall, two sets of stairs lead to the piano nobile, a large squared staircase by Bernini to the left and a smaller oval staircase by Borromini to the right.
 The main block presents three tiers of great arch-headed windows, like glazed arcades, a formula that was more Venetian than Roman.
 On the uppermost floor, Borromini's windows are set in a false perspective that suggests extra depth, a feature that has been copied into the 20th century.
+Other influential aspects of Palazzo Barberini that were repeated throughout Europe include the unit of a central two-storey hall backed by an oval salone and the symmetrical wings that extended forward from the main block to create a cour d'honneur.
+The Palazzo Barberini was heavily influenced by the Villa Farnesina, built by Baldasarre Peruzzi between 1509 and 1510, especially in the horsehoe-shaped layout.

-As well as Borromini's false-perspective windows reveals, other influential aspects of Palazzo Barberini that were repeated throughout Europe include the unit of a central two-storey hall backed by an oval salone and the symmetrical wings that extended forward from the main block to create a cour d'honneur.
+The entrance opens onto Via delle Quattro Fontane through a gate designed by the architect Azzurri in 1848 and built in 1865, with the large telamons sculpted by Adamo Tadolini.